mlinwood221/laravel-shopify-api/readme.md

    $this->sh->commitChildData("images");

   ```

-  The results would look like
+  The results would look like:

   ```
-	PLURAL_NAME: "custom_collections",  /* PLURAL_NAME and SINGULAR_NAME will be added automatically when resource property is added */
+	PLURAL_NAME: "products",  /* PLURAL_NAME and SINGULAR_NAME will be added automatically when resource property is added */
-	SINGULAR_NAME: "custom_collection",
+	SINGULAR_NAME: "product",
-	resource: "custom_collections",
+	resource: "products",
 	DATA: [
-		custom_collection: {
+		product: {
 			title: "Test Title",
 			images: {
 				0: {